7 Reasons Why Best Modern Cat Trees Blend with Your Home Decor

 Contemporary/Modern Homes

-Clean lines and mixed materials make the Metropolitan Cat Condo with black or white frame a natural fit.
+Clean lines and mixed materials make the Metropolitan Cat Condo with a black or white frame a natural fit.
 Its geometric form and material contrast reinforce modern design principles.

 Mid-Century Modern Spaces